rmcsharry/minesweeper/README.md

 ![small screen](https://github.com/rmcsharry/minesweeper/blob/master/img/screenshots/smallscreen.jpg)

 Once started, a link will appear where you can download a JSON .txt file containing the settings for that board.

+# Known Issues
+1. Double clicking on a square causes unexpected behaviour such as prematurely ending the game.
+2. When the game is finished, clicking anywhere except the restart button will cause multiple restart buttons to appear.